J-J-B-J/get-sentral/README.md

             'title': 'Basketball trials today at lunchtime!',
             'teacher': 'B. Sport',
             'date': (2022, 8, 19, 10, 0),   # Year, month, day, hour, minute that the notice was posted at
-            'content': 'See you all at lunch time on the oval!'
+            'date string': 'Friday, 19 August 2022 at 10:00 am',  # The time that was read from the Sentral website 'content': 'See you all at lunch time on the oval!'
         }
     ],